 3.1.2.
 Following the warm-up.
 Have a 2 min recovery period, where participants remain seated but stationary on the cycle ergometer.

 3.1.3.
 Direct the participants to accelerate as soon as possible at the beginning of each exercise bout to reach the intended intensity.
-During this time a researcher counts down, "5-4-3-2-1-Go!".
-At the command of "Go!", drop the weight and activate the computerized system.
+During this time a researcher sets the respective exercise protocol in a PC computer and then counts down, "5-4-3-2-1-Go!".
+At the command of "Go!", participants start to exercise and activate the computerized system.

-NOTE: For the MCE, HIE and SIE, accelerate to the planned power (see step 2.1.3), i.e. 60%, 90% and 120% V̇O2max, respectively.
+NOTE: For the MCE, HIE and SIE, accelerate to the planned intensity (see step 2.1.3), i.e. 60%, 90% and 120% V̇O2max, respectively.
 For the RSE, accelerate to “all-out” exercise (see step 3.4).
-The weights are in the cycle ergometer, and the ergometer is linked to a PC computer with specific software.
+The ergometer is linked to a PC computer with specific software.

 3.1.4.
 Instruct the participants to remain seated while cycling and secure their feet to the pedals using toe clips, and verbally encourage the participants to give a maximal effort to exercise at the desired intensity throughout each session.